-FTM Nonprofit Forum for August 28, 2019 – Common Audit Pitfalls and Implementing the New Standards
+Nonprofit Forum – August 26, 2020 – Common Audit Pitfalls and Implementing the New Standards

-How should your evaluate your audit process?
-Please bring your questions so we can have candid conversation regarding auditing process.
-We will share our expertise and candid advice to better prepare you for this important role to your organization.
+How should you evaluate your audit process?
+Please bring your questions so we can have a candid conversation regarding the auditing process.
+We will share our expertise and candid advice to better prepare you for this important role for your organization.

 While not required by law, one reason a nonprofit might conduct an audit is to demonstrate the organization’s commitment to financial transparency and accountability.